-Another repeat offender is Sephora, who will send a small lipstick or a single eyeshadow in a comically large box filled with bubble wrap.
+Another repeat offender is Sephora, who will send a little lipstick or a single eyeshadow in a comically large box filled with bubble wrap.
 Some customers send complaints in the comments section of Sephora’s Instagram or through other channels such as online products reviews.

 It is heartwarming that some consumers have started to push back against brands.
 But the tides haven’t turned to really impact the industry in a meaningful way.
 But before you start feeling too guilty, know that major corporations contribute much more to global waste than individuals.
 You still may feel like being a part of the solution, rather than the problem.
 Fear not!
 You can have some control over your consumption.